Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Introduction

-Our paper is organized as follows.
-Section \ref{sec:stateofart} reviews the state of the art in stellar activity modeling and stellar activity indicators.
-Section \ref{sec:data} discusses how we generate simulated data with which we test our methodology, including both planetary radial velocity signals and spectral perturbations due to stellar activity.
-Section \ref{sec:methodology} presents our general class of statistical models for jointly capturing stellar activity indicators and the RV time series, and then introduces our two stage model selection procedure.
-Section \ref{sec:gpca} explains and illustrates our method for constructing new high-information stellar activity indicators.
-Section \ref{sec:selection} applies our model selection procedure in the case of our new indicators and compares the resulting planet detection power to that for an existing model in the literature.
-We discuss the results, the implications for future RV planet surveys, and areas for future research in Section \ref{sec:discussion}.
-Our code and simulated spectra are available on GitHub at \href{https://github.com/djones2013/improving-planet-detection-power}{https://github.com/djones2013/improving-planet-detection-power}.
+This article is organized as follows.
+Section \ref{sec:pseudocode} overviews the paper and provides pseudocode for the key algorithms.
+Section \ref{sec:data} introduces the raw input data and the SOAP 2.0 package.
+Section \ref{sec:gpca} presents our approach for defining high-information stellar activity indicators.
+Section \ref{sec:methodology} presents our general class of statistical models for jointly capturing stellar activity indicators and the RV time series.
+Section \ref{sec:model_selection_procedure} then introduces our model selection procedure.
+Section \ref{sec:selection} applies our model selection procedure and compares the planet detection power under the top performing models to that obtained using the \citet{rajpaul2015gaussian} model.
+Section \ref{sec:discussion} discusses the results, implications for future RV planet surveys, and areas for further research.
+Our code and dataset are available on GitHub at \href{https://github.com/djones2013/improving-planet-detection-power}{https://github.com/djones2013/improving-planet-detection-power}.